logo

 Best videos

-Boxfishes, puffers and porcupinefishes.
-Part 12 of my documentary, "Mucky Secrets", about the fascinating marine creatures of the Lembeh Strait in Indonesia.
+Benthic fishes including stargazers, flounders and flatheads.
+Part 13 of my documentary, "Mucky Secrets", about the fascinating marine creatures of the Lembeh Strait in Indonesia.
 Watch the full 90-minute documentary at http://www.youtube.com/watch?v=nJMZ6reOB0E

 There are English captions showing either the full narration or the common and scientific names of the marine life, along with the dive site names.